JoseLlarena/spanish-climate-data/README.md

 ------------

 It's a lightly processed version of the daily and monthly summaries climate dataset released by the Spanish metoffice ([AEMET](http://www.aemet.es)) during 2011 and up until November 2012.
-It contains basic weather observations like precipitation and temperature for 114 Spanish weather stations for the period between 1920 and 2012, in a format that makes it easier to use for data analysis.
+It includes basic weather observations like precipitation and temperature for 114 Spanish weather stations for the period between 1920 and 2012, in a format that makes it easier to use for data analysis.

 This dataset was available free of charge during 2011 and most of 2012 but due to a change in government policy it's now only accessible for a fee, see [here]
 (https://sede.aemet.gob.es/AEMET/en/GestionPeticiones/solicitudes) for how to access an updated version of these data, subject to charge.

 The original raw data this dataset is derived from is available [here](http://usuarios.meteored.com/fotosusuarios/vigorro/series.zip).
-Its a copy hosted by a trusted member of the Spanish stormchaser community.
-I cannot 100% guarantee its integrity or provenance, however myself and others who have made use of it have found no issues so far.
+Its a copy hosted by a [trusted member](http://foro.tiempo.com/las-series-climatologicas-de-aemet-en-un-click-hasta-septiembre-de-2012-t139231.0.html) of the Spanish stormchaser community.
+I can't 100% guarantee its integrity or provenance, however myself and others who have made use of it have found no issues so far.

 What else?